Morehead State University Scholarships (2025–2026) | Costs, Merit & Honors Aid

 • Capstone thesis project with faculty guidance

-George M. Luckey, Jr. Honors Scholarship Full Ride: tuition & fees, Honors housing, meal plan, book stipend, plus one-time $1,500 study abroad allowance Incoming freshmen admitted to the Honors College with outstanding academics, leadership, and a commitment to rigorous study Yes — requires essay, letter of recommendation, portfolio/sample work, and interview Yes — must remain in Honors and meet GPA/program requirements Top-end applicants: near-perfect GPAs, strong test scores if submitted, advanced coursework, and significant leadership/service records
+George M. Luckey, Jr. Honors Scholarship Full ride: tuition, Honors housing, meal plan, book stipend, plus $1,500 study abroad Incoming freshmen admitted to the Honors College with outstanding academics, leadership, and commitment to rigorous study Yes — essays, sample work, recommendation, and interview Yes — must retain Honors/GPA and degree progress, up to 8 semesters Top applicants: GPA often near 4.0, advanced courses, interviews, leadership/service December 1

 Does Honors add time to your degree?
-No. MSU designs Honors to fit within a four-year plan, though the thesis and research components require careful planning with an advisor.
+No. Honors is designed to fit within a four-year plan.
+Research and thesis components require careful planning with your advisor.

 Final Thoughts